I love the Weight Watchers Simply Filling Technique.

 After being on Simply Filling, I was able to make the connection and realize what was happening.
 Realizing how awful these foods make me feel when I eat them in large doses, makes them a whole lot less attractive to my taste buds.
 I sometimes forget, like when I ate too much cake a few weeks ago.
 But that’s okay.
 I’m human.

-Now I’m able to apply what I learned to all foods, not just Power Foods.
-By combining what I learned from The Simply Filling Technique and Mindless Eating, I have been able to break free of the vicious extreme restraint/over-indulgence cycle.
+3. Successful Weight Maintenance.
+Now I’m able to apply what I learned to ALL FOODS, not just Power Foods.
+By combining what I learned from The Simply Filling Technique and Mindless Eating, I have been able to break free of the vicious extreme restraint/over-indulgence cycle and am successfully maintaining my weight.

 What do you think about the Weight Watchers Simply Filling Technique?